 The beach is still close, less than seven minutes away, and Si Como No provides a free shuttle for you.
 They also have a family-style pool area with a big water-slide, which kids love.
 And the views aren’t too bad either!

-Of the handful of options, there are three costa rica all inclusive family resorts that stand out as my personal favorites.
+Of the handful of options, there are three family-friendly all-inclusive resorts that stand out as my personal favorites.
 And like the rest of Costa Rica, there is a style to match every traveler.
 Which style is right for you?

 This resort actually offers all-inclusive or just breakfast included.
 I like this option though, because it is a more “authentic” and secluded resort.
 The beach that it is located on is not as populated as Conchal Beach (where the Westin is), so you feel a little more like a local.
 The design of the property is subtle and the beach is a beautiful dark sand beach from the volcanic sand.
 It tends to have a more “couple-y” vibe, but is still a good option for families and it is located very close to the Liberia Airport, which cuts down on drive time during your trip.